 - [75] This Commission has consistently held that failure to comply with a cease trade order is serious misconduct.
 See Re Loughery, 2019 BCSECCOM 78.
 Like a cease trade order, an undertaking is a very important tool that the Commission uses to protect the capital markets.
 Failure to comply with an undertaking undermines the Commission's ability to effectively regulate the capital markets.
-A breach of an undertaking is a legal promise (to act or refrain from acting) intentionally given to the Commission.
+A breach of an undertaking is even more serious than a breach of a cease trade order, in the sense that an undertaking is a legal promise (to act or refrain from acting) intentionally given to the Commission.
 The Commission must be able to rely on that promise.
 A breach of that promise is very serious misconduct. - [76] Lastly, contraventions of sections 34 and 61 are inherently serious.
 As the Commission stated in Re Wireless Wizard, 2015 BCSECCOM 443 (para.
 8):